+

 Some scenarios and use cases require such hidden pages.
 The easiest way to create a hidden page for such purposes is to create the page as a child of the Hidden Pages label, which is a child of the content root.
 This label is hidden from the navigation.
 It is a container for hidden pages in the portal, and it minimizes the cycles that are required to render the top-level navigation links while still providing support for hidden pages.

-Set your custom theme when you create a hidden page, do not inherit the theme.
+Set your custom theme when we create a hidden page, do not inherit the theme.
 If we use legacy themes, be aware that they render the top-level navigation that is based on the level specified in theme policy or page metadata to render the navigation at the appropriate level.
 If we use such a theme and you create a new hidden page under the Hidden Pages label, set metadata value...